-Six Affordable Renovations That Will Increase the Value of Your Home
+Six Affordable Home Renovation Ideas That Will Increase the Value of Your House

 Selling your home can be an emotionally difficult process—not only are you parting with a place that holds so many memories, but you're also hoping that someone loves it as much as you do.
 On top of all that, it can also be financially draining and work-intensive to make it more attractive for prospective buyers.

 Colette Shelton of Cococozy, who has been flipping houses for years, says that you don't have to make big, expensive changes to your home in order to sell it at a higher price.
-The goal, she explains, is to turn your home into a blank slate so that prospective buyers can see what their own vision would look like.
+The goal for any affordable home renovation idea, she explains, is to turn your space into a blank slate so that prospective buyers can see what their own vision would look like.
 "You want to think about what somebody else would react positively to," says Shelton.
 "They're going to react to a clean space that feels fresh."
 Making a good first impression, removing visual clutter, creating seamless transitions between rooms, and updating dated features are essential steps if you want to boost the price tag of your house and sell it quickly.
-Shelton offers a wide range of inexpensive and simple projects that can totally transform the space.
+Shelton offers a wide range of simple home renovation ideas on a budget that can totally transform the space.

 Soften the Front Yard with Landscaping